followben/groundsim/README.md

 - pin docker image version and convert to an unprivileged container, [running rootless](https://docs.docker.com/engine/security/rootless/) (or use podman)
 - run behind a reverse proxy like nginx and deploy on app runnner or k8s
 - protect with oauth bearer tokens or an api key
-- instrument the app via opentelemetry and monitor via prometheus/ grafana or elastic/ kibana
+- instrument via opentelemetry and add structured logging; then monitor via prometheus/ grafana or elastic/ kibana

 ## To do:

-- CI incl. running tests and linter
 - CD to fly.io
 - frontend